NansPellicari/UE4-TPL-CppWithTestEnv/README.md

 * try to reduce the **UE4 build** duration
 * ensure quality to avoid regressions by **running tests frequently**

-Then after reading, testing this great serie of articles, and guiding by its author @[ericlemes](https://github.com/ericlemes):
+Then after reading this great serie of articles, testing and guiding by its author @[ericlemes](https://github.com/ericlemes):

 * https://ericlemes.com/2018/12/12/unit-tests-in-unreal-pt-1/
 * https://ericlemes.com/2018/12/13/unit-tests-in-unreal-pt-2/